temporalio/omes/README.md

 ## TODO

-- Nicer output
-- Process resource monitoring for local worker
+- Nicer output that includes resource utilization for the worker (when running all-in-one)